Heat vs. Celtics NBA Playoffs Betting Odds & Prediction

 Heat vs. Celtics Betting Trends

-The total has gone over in 7 of the last 10 home games for Miami.
+The total has gone over in 6 of the last 10 home games for Boston.

 Heat vs. Celtics Prediction: